elenabarry/emojional/README.md

 <img width="467" alt="Screenshot 2021-05-31 at 02 46 22" src="https://user-images.githubusercontent.com/53048127/120128657-73741f80-c1ba-11eb-8f0e-9930e157937b.png">

 ## Mapping to Emotions and Key Words
 We have evaluated the emoji embeddings on a list of emotions, sensations, feelings and keywords.
-Each emoji embeddings can be seen to successfully display their multiple senses.
+Each emoji embeddings can be seen to successfully display multiple senses.

 ### Plutchicks Wheel of Emotion
 ![Screenshot 2021-05-30 at 15 55 08](https://user-images.githubusercontent.com/53048127/120110051-046bdc00-c164-11eb-984c-ce45643e8159.png)